azurecrystalz/azurecrystalz.github.io/source/_posts/kohakus-sacrifice.md

   <!-- Translation Notes (Chapter 8) -->

-  [^1]: I had a little trouble translating this part, but in case there’s clarification needed he’s talking about what he told Niki last chapter.
-The setting to him feels like the time he discovered the forum in his zashikirou.
+  <h4>Translation Notes</h4>

-  [^2]: He used “atashi” here instead of “orecchi” (normally) or “ore” (speaking seriously)
+  (3): He used “atashi” here instead of “orecchi” (normally) or “ore” (speaking seriously)

-  [^3]: That's how it's written in the textbox in ktkn but in case the clarification is needed he's like saying “Uncle!”/“Give up”/“Get off” etc. Basically asking Kohaku to surrender.
+  (4): That's how it's written in the textbox in ktkn but in case the clarification is needed he's like saying “Uncle!”/“Give up”/“Get off” etc. Basically asking Kohaku to surrender.

-  [^4]: Like last time, the muffled noises are what's in the parenthesis, as you can see.
+  (5): Like last time, the muffled noises are what's in the parenthesis, as you can see.

-  [^5]: Callback to the end of the prologue!!
+  (6): Callback to the end of the prologue!!

   ### <center> [previous](/2023/06/01/a-nightmare-downtown/) | [next](/2023/06/01/gratitude) </center>